ni/nimble/specs/required-inputs/README.md

 ## Form validation

-We are opting to keep our API separate from the API that actually triggers form validation, but for completeness, an overview of Nimble's support of the `required` attribute follows.
+We are opting to keep our presentational API separate from the behavioral API (i.e. `required`), but for completeness, an overview of Nimble's support of the `required` attribute follows.

 #### Vanilla HTML